 During lockdown, leaders relied on one set of skills to engage their teams equally and prioritised virtual communication as well as the use of many online collaboration tools.
 However, when some employees are in attendance at the office whilst others are working remotely it can create a new set of management challenges.

-What traits should leaders embrace post-Covid19?
+What traits should leaders embrace in the new hybrid working environment?

 1. Candour (or Transparency)

-This is an essential trait in the post-Covid-19 workplace.
 For leaders who are not naturally empathetic, they need to surround themselves with others who can help fill that gap, especially as insensitive responses or decisions can have adverse (even tragic) consequences.

 3. Managing hybrid teams